thomhurst/TUnit/docs/docs/tutorial-extras/data-source-generators.md

 ```

 Notes:
 `GenerateDataSources()` could be called multiple times if you have nested loops to generate data within your tests.
+Because of this, you are required to return a `Func` - This means that tests can create a new object each time for a test case.
+Otherwise, we'd be pointing to the same object if we were in a nested loop and that could lead to unintended side-effects.

 An example could be using a DataSourceGenerator on both the class and the test method, resulting with a loop within a loop.